 Not only can telemedicine give you access to care long after your vet’s office has closed, but you can contact a vet to find out if you need to go to urgent care or if it’s OK to wait.
 Sometimes you’re not sure if you have a true emergency on your hands but you want to get some peace of mind.
 Before heading down to the emergency clinic and enduring extended wait times, which can last for several hours, you can connect with a vet through Airvet for an expert opinion.
 If the vet determines that it’s something that can wait, you’ve saved quite a bit of time and money.
 If it is an emergency, then at least you know what you need to do to take care of your pet.

-Learn more about our subscription plans—access unlimited video visits for only $19.99 per month—or add a wellness plan to help cover the cost of routine in-person care.
-No need to worry about the cost of individual appointments adding up without a plan to cover it.
+Learn more about Airvet membership—access unlimited video visits so you have no need to worry about the cost of individual video visits adding up.
 Airvet is your trusted pet care companion for questions big and small.
 We work together with you and your veterinarian to take a team approach to taking the best care of your pet.
-Now that you know more about how telemedicine can help you have access to medical care from the comforts of home and keep pet care costs down, you can make better decisions about how to care for your animal.
+Now that you know more about how telemedicine can help you have access to medical care from the comforts of home and keep pet care costs down, you can make better decisions about how to care for your family.

 More articles and news